Roytsai27/Dual-Attentive-Tree-aware-Embedding/Readme.md

 * pandas==0.25.3

 ## How to Train the Model
-Our proposed DATE is a two-stage model, we train XGBoost model first and use the pre-trained model to generate cross feature for second embedding model.
+Our proposed DATE is a two-stage model, we train XGBoost(XGB) model first and use the pre-trained model to generate cross feature for second embedding model.

 1. Run preprocess_data.py
 This script would run the preprocessing for raw data from customs and dump a preprocessed file.
 2. Run generate_loader.py
-This will train and evaluate Xgboost model and XGB+LR model.
+This will train and evaluate XGB model and XGB+LR model.
 Also, the scipt will dump a pickle file for embedding model input.
 3. Run train.py
 You can tune the hyper parameters by adding args after train.py.